 Where: Stearns Wharf, Santa Barbara, CA

 If you are looking to get out and get some fresh air, check out Stearns Wharf.
-For public safety the businesses are certifying to the County/State Health requirements.
-There is plenty of room for safe distancing, all of the restaurants have outdoor seating, and as always – fishing is free.
-We believe everybody should stay healthy, so masks are required for entry into the shops and restaurants.
+There is plenty of room for safe distancing, and as always – fishing is free.
+We believe everybody should stay healthy, so we recommend wearing masks, and masks may be required for entry into the shops and restaurants.

 Stearns wharf has the best views of the Channel Islands and Santa Barbara.
 Come visit your favorite shops and restaurants.

 The Conway Family’s Deep Sea Tasting Room was opened on June 12th for wine service by-the-glass and bottle.
 Guests can enjoy a large selection of hand-crafted local wines while seated on the outdoor deck overlooking the ocean, or at one of the ocean-view tables inside.
 The Tasting Room will be open daily, from 12:00pm-7:00pm.
 No reservations are required.
 Visit conwayfamilywines.com for more information on Deep Sea and Conway Wines, or call 805.618.1185.